 Roth and Shapley won their Nobel prize for work on two-participant matching.
-(Even if you have a dozen kidneys and a hundred potential recipients, the matching process the prize highlighted always ends up with pairs—each kidney goes to only one patient.)
+(Even if you have a dozen kidneys and a hundred potential recipients, in the matching process, you always ends up with pairs—each kidney goes to only one patient.)

-This pair-matching is far and away the most common type of market interaction.
+This pair-matching—bi-lateral trading—is far and away the most common type of market interaction.
 There may be thousands of sellers and millions of buyers in a market, but the actual exchanges are almost always bilateral—agreements between a single buyer and a single seller.